jonathan-bower/DataScienceResources/README.md

 ### Data Science Websites/Books
 More resources for community based information or hard copy books.
 * [Data Science Handbook](https://medium.com/@pericarus/introducing-the-data-science-handbook-b2bfa216bf4b) - Not yet released but should be interesting providing stories from academia and industry about data science - go read the post for a better description!
-* [CrossValidated](http://stats.stackexchange.com/) - a question and answer site for people interested in statistics, machine learning, data analysis, data mining, and data visualization.
+* [CrossValidated](http://stats.stackexchange.com/) - A question and answer site for people interested in statistics, machine learning, data analysis, data mining, and data visualization.
-* [StackOverflow](stackoverflow.com) - language-independent collaboratively edited question and answer site for programmers.
+* [StackOverflow](stackoverflow.com) - Language-independent collaboratively edited question and answer site for programmers.
 * [Kaggle](http://www.kaggle.com) - Model building competition and great resources for training and data.
 * [O'Reilly Media](http://shop.oreilly.com/category/get/data-science-kit.do) -They have a lot of content rich books available for Data Science and using the tools for excellent data science.
 * [Quora](http://www.quora.com/) - Question and Answer site - lots of Data Science Content.